GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 *  This feature allows you to control which fields are displayed or excluded in the current PDF.
 You can create multiple PDFs on the same form with different fields selected.
 *  This setting will override the [rudimentary "exclude" CSS class](../users/hide-form-fields.md).
 *  The fields you included will be displayed in the original order used [in the Form Editor](https://docs.gravityforms.com/form-editor/).
 You cannot re-order the fields.
+*  As of v1.3.0, this setting can be toggled on or off (default off).
+When on, you can pick and choose the fields to display.
+When off, all form fields will automatically be considered for display in the PDF.

 ### Display Notes